Last Updated on 22/08/2025

 4. Social Media Posts

-Businesses leverage social media marketing to promote sales, create urgency, and engage followers.
+Businesses utilize social media marketing to promote sales, create a sense of urgency, and engage their followers.

 These platforms offer opportunities for swift responses to customer queries, showcasing commitment, and building relationships.
 Social media becomes a space to express corporate social responsibility (CSR) by addressing environmental concerns.